tdongsi/tdongsi.github.io/source/_posts/Netezza/2015-12-09-netezza-cli.markdown

 ```
 To escape from the nzsql interactive terminal mode, type `\q` at the prompt.

-You can also use the `nzsql` command directly from the Unix command line, by invoking it with various parameters.
+You can also use the `nzsql` command directly from the command line, by invoking it with various parameters.
 See the documentation [here](http://www-01.ibm.com/support/knowledgecenter/SSULQD_7.2.0/com.ibm.nz.adm.doc/r_sysadm_nzsql_command.html) for all the parameters that can be used with the `nzsql` command.
-As an example, to execute a single SQL statement and print the results to the Unix terminal:
+As an example, to execute a single SQL statement and print the results to the terminal:

 ```
 -bash-4.1$ nzsql -host myHost -u username -pw password -d ws -c 'select count(*) from companies'